 '''

 module() export e; local e; end module;

-Error, export and local 'e' have the same name
+Error, exported variable 'e' cannot be multiply declared

 '''

 (The declared exports and locals actually form a partition of the names that are local to a module.)

 Testing for Membership in a Module

 As described in previous chapters, the member command can be used to test whether a value is a member of a set or list.